Resource

 Satellite Orbits

-Manmade satellites are sent to orbit the Earth to collect information we can only assemble from above the atmosphere.
-The first satellite, Sputnik, was launched by the Soviet Union in 1957.
-Today, thousands of satellites orbit the Earth.
+Artificial satellites are sent to orbit Earth to collect information we can only assemble from above the atmosphere.
+The first artificial satellite, Sputnik, was launched by the Soviet Union in 1957.
+Today, thousands of satellites orbit Earth.
 Weather satellites provide images of weather patterns for meteorologists to study.
-Communication satellites connect cell phone users and GPS receivers.
+Communication satellites connect cellphone users and GPS receivers.
 Military satellites track movement of weapons and troops from different countries.

-Sometimes, manmade satellites have people on them.
-The most famous manmade satellite is the International Space Station (ISS).
-Astronauts from all over the world stay on the ISS for months at a time as it orbits the Earth.
+Sometimes, artificial satellites have people on them.
+The most famous artificial satellite is the International Space Station (ISS).
+Astronauts from all over the world stay on the ISS for months at a time as it orbits Earth.
 Astronomers and stargazers can see the ISS and other satellites as they orbit through telescopes and even powerful binoculars.

-Not all artificial satellites orbit the Earth.
+Not all artificial satellites orbit Earth.
 Some orbit other planets.
 The Cassini-Huygens mission, for instance, is studying the planet Saturn.
-The project has a spacecraft, Cassini, in orbit around Saturn.
+The project has a spacecraft, Cassini, which orbited Saturn.

 Putting satellites into orbit is complex and costly.
 Few governments can afford large space programs.
-Manmade satellites from the United States are sent into orbit by the National Aeronautics and Space Administration, or NASA.
-The European Space Agency (ESA) sends up satellites from countries in the European Union.
-The Russian Federal Space Agency (Roscosmos), the Japanese Space Agency (JSA), and the Iranian Space Agency (ISA) have all successfully put satellites into orbit.
+Artificial satellites from the United States are sent into orbit by the National Aeronautics and Space Administration, or NASA.
+The European Space Agency (ESA) launches satellites from countries in the European Union.
+The Russian Federal Space Agency (Roscosmos), the Japanese Space Agency (JSA), and the Iranian Space Agency (ISA) are some of the governments that have successfully put satellites into orbit.

 Satellites are put into orbit from spaceports, which are carefully constructed for that purpose.
 The Baikonur Cosmodrome in Kazakhstan and the Kennedy Space Center in the U.S. state of Florida are both well-known spaceports.